How To Master Couples Portraits | Wedding Photography Guide, Pt. 5 (Updated)

 - Maximize dynamic range – Retain as much detail as possible despite the bright highlights and deep shadows present in the scene

-Ideal Indoor Couples Session Scene – Large Source of Natural Light
+Ideal Indoor Couples Portraits Scene – Large Source of Natural Light

 The meaning of ideal may vary depending on the style of photography your couple prefers, but if you can find at least a few of the following elements for an indoor scene you’ll be off to a great start: